Thailand–Vietnam football rivalry

-The football rivalry between Vietnam and Thailand is considered by many as a major sporting rivalry in Southeast Asia.
-Including the records of the South Vietnam, both sides have faced each other in 58 matches since 1956, with Vietnam winning 25, Thailand 22 and 11 resulting in a draw.
+The football rivalry between Vietnam and Thailand is considered by many as a major sporting rivalry in Southeast Asia and is sometimes referred as the region's "Classic".
+Including the records of the South Vietnam (according to FIFA), both sides have faced each other in 61 matches since 1956, with Vietnam winning 26, Thailand 22 and 13 resulting in a draw.
 As one of the most popular rivalries in Southeast Asia, matches between Thailand and Vietnam often attract huge attention from the media and supporters in both countries.